paazmaya/modern-web-tools-with-node-js-book/overview.md

 ## Lectures

-Lectures are held in Bulevard Campus, class room U423, every Tuesday at 16:40 - 20:45.
+Lectures were held in Bulevard Campus, class room U423, every Tuesday at 16:40 - 20:45.

 Any questions that might come up during or between the lectures, please open an [issue][] if you feel that the subject would be useful for everyone.